A description of my project

 What I’m looking forward to as part of the MISSION-CCS Doctoral Network

 To contribute to a better understanding of solvent degradation and corrosion in carbon capture plants.
-Besides that I hope to broaden my network by collaborating with other DCR’s.
+Besides that I hope to broaden my network by collaborating with other DCRs.

-My LinkedIn profile : linkedin.com/in/wardpe
+My LinkedIn profile : https://linkedin.com/in/wardpe

 A description of my project

 This project entails the development of a reactor capable of maintaining impure CO2 stream composition for prolonged periods, as well as generating hydrodynamic conditions translatable to pipeline transportation.
 This system will be integrated with fabricated Electrical resistance sensors of high sensitivity and accuracy, consisting of probes of various dimensions and thicknesses in order to measure and quantify general and localised corrosion in-situ, and in real time.
+The use of the Electrical Resistance sensor and other methods will enable the degradation mechanisms (general/localised) to be further understood and identify the dominant impurities responsible for degradation in each impure CO2 stream composition evaluated.

 Why I chose this project and the associated institute